Close Icon

 A chef preparing a dish in a kitchen

-Continue reading to discover why we’ve hand-picked these Cartmel restaurants as our favourites…
+Continue reading to discover why we’ve hand-picked these Cartmel restaurants and pubs as our favourites…

 1. L’Enclume

 If you’re looking for a spot of fine dining in Cartmel then look no further than L’Enclume.
-Awarded two Michelins stars, this Cartmel restaurant has been regularly named one of the best restaurants in Cumbria.
+Awarded three Michelins stars and five AA Rosettes, this Cartmel restaurant has been regularly named one of the best restaurants in Cumbria and the world.

 View this post on Instagram